istio/istio.io/content/en/docs/tasks/traffic-management/request-timeouts/index.md

 ## Request timeouts

-A timeout for HTTP requests can be specified using the *timeout* field of the [route rule](/docs/reference/config/networking/virtual-service/#HTTPRoute).
+A timeout for HTTP requests can be specified using a timeout field in a route rule.
-By default, the request timeout is disabled, but in this task you override the `reviews` service timeout to 1 second.
+By default, the request timeout is disabled, but in this task you override the `reviews` service timeout to half a second.
 To see its effect, however, you also introduce an artificial 2 second delay in calls to the `ratings` service.